Thailand weather in June

 Is June a good time to visit Thailand?

-The weather in Thailand in June is challenging for travelers who choose to visit the country this month.
-June is the rainy season in Thailand and although it varies from region to region, much of the country experiences heavy rainfall and high humidity.
-Some islands and coastal areas can be affected by the monsoon, making beach vacations less attractive.
+The weather in Thailand in June can be challenging for travelers.
+As the rainy season sets in, much of the country experiences heavy rainfall and high humidity.
+Some islands and coastal areas may be affected by the monsoon, making beach vacations less appealing.
+If you're planning a trip to Thailand in June, it’s important to factor in the regional weather differences to make the most of your visit.

 Inthanon pagoda Chiang Mai, Thailand © Shutterstock